Best leaf blower to make light work of tidying

 Best leaf blower vacuum for artificial lawn

-Compact and lightweight, the Leaf Blower has been designed with comfort in mind.
-Featuring wheels and a shoulder strap to reduce strain on your shoulders, arms and back.
+Compact and lightweight, this Leaf Blower has been designed with comfort in mind.
+This features wheels and a shoulder strap to reduce strain on your shoulders, arms and back.
 The design allows you to work for prolonged periods without any signs of fatigue.
+One reviewer reports using this tool to clear their entire artificial lawn of debris with little effort.

 Pros